abprash/personal_guidelines/Python.md

 		deque.popleft() and deque.append("new one")
 	2. Stacks -> pop() and append().
 They are sufficiently handled by lists itself. because lists have append() and pop().

+### General useful Python BIFs
+* BIF - Built In Functions
+* locals() = has a set of all variable names used in the current scope
+* str(x) = takes in an object as parameter to cast into a string.
+Usually used for printing anything like numbers, lists etc.
+* int(x) = will convert x into an integer.

 ### Exception handling